pjn51/brainweb-2/Work/Work Meetings/22-07-13 Doc uploading Cron template overview.md

 with [[Katie]]

 ---
-This was a very hands-on meeting where Katie walked me through the early stages of creating a [[CRON job]].
+This was a very hands-on meeting where Katie walked me through the early stages of creating a [[Cronjob]].
 First, we discussed some of the basic Cron overview, and she said that they were going to create a template within [[Penelope]] that could set up a document-uploader Cron (the kind that our team works on often), but since the tool is being depricated soon this never happened.

 Because of that, we can just `git clone` the template repository from [[GitLab]] onto our local machine and set it up.